zypangpang/mmdict_daemon/README.md

 ## mmDict
 **mmDict** is another mdict dictionary which parses mdx/mdd file and serve word definitions.
-What makes mmDict distinct is the use of Server/Client model.
+What makes mmDict distinct is the application of Server/Client model.

 It is only tested on Linux yet, but it should work both on macOS and windows with little tweak. <br>
 **It is recommended to deploy on Linux.** You can then use mmDict client on whichever OS you like.